🌸 Spring’s Quiet Fireworks: The Importance of Tree Flowers in the UK 🌸

 • Hawthorn (excellent as a small tree or hedge)

-✂️ Avoid heavy Spring pruning
+✂️ Avoid heavy Spring Tree Pruning and Shaping

 Many trees form flower buds the previous year.
 Pruning at the wrong time removes that vital nectar source before insects can benefit.